 The coatings make the steel resistant to corrosion, but they are still affected by sea spray and lead and copper.
 Zincalume and Colorbond should never come in contact with lead or copper, or water that has run off these metals.
 For example, hot water cylinder over-flow pipes are usually made from copper and so water from these pipes should not be allowed to flow onto your Zincalume or Colorbond roof.

 Galvanised iron was used widely before steel became more common, and it is still available if you want to restore a period home, for example.
 If you are thinking of using galvanised iron, then we recommend the heavy version as it is far more durable than the light-weight one.
-Take a look at this web site for more advice on galvanised iron.
+This is recommended by manufacturers - Fielders.

 Aluminium is another possible metal for roofing your home in.
 The biggest advantage to aluminium is that it is extremely resistant to pollution, so if your home is right on the beach or in an industrial area, the marine-grade aluminium could be the right material for you.